qcxc123/EE4705_Project_2_group_9/README.md

 ### Rasa
 You can add NLU training data in data/nlu.yml.
-You can add dialogue flow training data in data/rules.yml, data/stories.yml.
+You can add dialogue flow training data in data/rules.yml and data/stories.yml.
 Do not forget to update domain.yml with the intent and action labels.
 You can edit the model parameters such as max_ngram, max_history and epochs in Rasa/config.yml.
 To train a new model after modifying the .yml files: